jasonsturges/javascript-npm-package/README.md

 Scaffold JavaScript npm packages using this template to bootstrap your next library.

-This Boilerplate supports generating TypeScript declarations (`d.ts`) for compatibility with TypeScript projects.
+This boilerplate supports generating TypeScript declarations (`d.ts`) for compatibility with TypeScript projects.

 This project includes:
 - [TypeScript](https://www.typescriptlang.org/)